Atong Ang: Kidnapping accusations

+On January 16, 2026, a court in Lipa, Batangas, issued arrest warrants for Ang and 20 individuals on charges of kidnapping and homicide over the disappearances.
+A warrant on similar charges was issued against him in San Pablo, Laguna on February 6.

+On May 11, 2026, the Department of the Interior and Local Government (DILG) announced that Red Notices from the International Criminal Police Organization (Interpol) had been issued against Ang and two other fugitives, namely Gerald Bantag and Rafael Dumlao III.

 Personal life

 Ang is married to Iris Ang and has three children.
 One of his children, Elaine, is an actress.
-In March 1996, he allegedly suffered from gas pains, nausea and loose bowel movements that resulted in his non-attendance of a House committee hearing on Ang's alleged assault of Rep. Patrick Antonio.
 In 2007, he reportedly suffered from a kidney ailment, hypertension, pedal edema and lower back pain while being sentenced by the Sandiganbayan.

-According to newspaper columnist Ramon Tulfo, Ang dated a flight stewardess who was one of the girlfriends of former president Joseph Estrada while the latter was in prison.

 In 2024, Ang confirmed that he was in a relationship with Sunshine Cruz.